Build a marketplace – with WordPress or SaaS?

 The benefit of using a single tool is that you have a one-stop shop for any questions.
 No single feature or update will ever cause a conflict with another, and if you experience problems, you always know where to turn to for answers.
 The marketplace experts in our support team are experienced in solving problems from technical issues to business challenges.

 Compared to building with WordPress, the biggest drawbacks of a hosted, no-code Sharetribe marketplace are the restricted design options and themes and less payment gateways and business models out of the box.
 These require custom development.

 If you want to use Sharetribe completely no-code, it means your options to customize your marketplace are more limited than with the WordPress approach.
 For instance, you can't easily change Sharetribe's look and feel outside of the offered layout options.

 Less payment gateways and business models

 Instead, here is a general overview of the typical stages.
-You can find a more detailed description of each phase in the Flex documentation.

 Phase 1: Get started

 Working with starts with getting access to Sharetribe and doing some mandatory configurations.
 Completing this phase shouldn’t take you longer than a couple of hours.